marcvl64/esphome/README.md

-# Smart RV Esphome Configuration
+Esphome on the road
-## Configuration files for all sensors in a smart motorhome
+## Configuration files for smart devices in a motorhome/trailer setting

 <br/>